Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no public cloud on-ramps located directly in Amwaj Islands as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to major hubs in the UAE or other regional locations.
+Direct Cloud On-Ramps There are no direct hyperscale cloud on-ramps located in Amwaj Islands, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated network links to nearby major hubs such as Dubai.

 Power Analysis